 You can also bake them in advance if you prefer.
 They still turn out really good when reheated!

-Allow the baked chicken enchiladas to cool completely before storing.
-Cover with plastic wrap and store in the fridge for up to four days.
+Refrigerator: Allow the baked chicken enchiladas to cool completely before storing.
+Cover entire dish with plastic wrap or place them in an airtight container and store in the fridge for up to 3-4 days.

 Baked enchiladas can also be frozen.
 Thaw them in the fridge overnight before reheating.

-I highly recommend topping the enchiladas with any (or all) of the following:
+I highly recommend topping these healthy enchiladas with any of the following:

 - Fresh cilantro